github/docs/content/github/working-with-github-pages/about-github-pages.md

   - {% data variables.product.prodname_pages %} sites have a *soft* bandwidth limit of 100GB per month.
   - {% data variables.product.prodname_pages %} sites have a *soft* limit of 10 builds per hour.

-If your site exceeds these usage quotas, we may not be able to serve your site, or you may receive a polite email from {% data variables.contact.contact_support %} suggesting strategies for reducing your site's impact on our servers, including putting a third-party content distribution network (CDN) in front of your site, making use of other {% data variables.product.prodname_dotcom %} features such as releases, or moving to a different hosting service that might better fit your needs.
+If your site exceeds these usage quotas, we may not be able to serve your site, or you may receive a polite email from {% data variables.contact.contact_osmand_support%} suggesting strategies for reducing your site's impact on our servers, including putting a third-party content distribution network (CDN) in front of your site, making use of other {% data variables.product.prodname_dotcom %} features such as releases, or moving to a different hosting service that might better fit your needs.

 #### Prohibited uses